AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 I started by thinking "this is a lot of indirection to accomplish the same outcome".
 And then a few months later I noticed that I had got into the habit of starting a feature task by making a failing test.
 Without touching a single line app code I was able to add a test that "when _new thing_ happens, then _outcome_ should result.
 It felt like starting a building work by putting up a scaffold that would support the structure safely.
 The tricky part was done when I had a failing test.

 This was a breakthrough.
-"Test first" is good, or so I had always heard.
-Yet it wasn't prevalent.
+"Test first" is good, or so [I had always heard](https://www.youtube.com/watch?v=fPlBLlE8vOI).
+Yet it wasn't prevalent in most places where I have worked.
+I didn't do it much.
 Why?
 Was this purely because I lacked the self-discipline or the innate skill?
-But instead it seems that a major factor was that _the test style before now did not encourage test first coding_.
+But instead it seems that a major factor was that _the test style before now did not encourage test-first coding_.

 Consider this: if "refactoring" is changing code under test, then how well can you refactor if any change breaks tests?

-With this approach, we have freedom to refactor the code fairly freely.
+With this approach, we have freedom to refactor the code under test fairly freely.
 Split 1 controller into 2?
-No problem, as long as it's under test.
+No problem!
 Do away with controllers entirely and use [minimal web API routes](https://learn.microsoft.com/en-us/aspnet/core/tutorials/min-web-api) instead?
 No problem, it's under test!

 ### But is it _unit_ tests?